sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 <strong>NOTE:</strong><br> Data Validation prevents users from making mistakes and also ensures that if regions are added later, they are automatically available to the user on a select list.
 It is also possible to create a manual lists or load lists from any other Sigma data source.
 </aside>

-In the new Input Table, click the new column `New Sub Region` and select `Data Validation` from the list:
+In the new input table, click the new column `New Sub Region` and select `Data Validation` from the list:

 <img src="assets/tp14.png" width="600"/>